2020 Best Invention

 • The amount of the debt, plus any interest, court costs, and attorney fees is correct.

 • The debt collector has the legal right to collect the debt from you.
-If the debt collector isn’t the original creditor, they’ll need to show that they bought the account from your original creditor or from another collection agency that bought the debt from your original creditor.
+If the debt collector isn’t the original creditor, they’ll need to show that they bought the account from your original creditor or from a debt buyer.

-To prepare your defense, first, review all the information contained in the complaint and other court papers.
-Then, inspect any records you have related to the debt in question.
-This could include any:
+Review the information in the court papers.
+Then, inspect any records you have related to the debt in question, including:

 • Account statements